-A GUI-based control allows each of the device video inputs to be independently set as 3G/HD/SD-SDI or CVBS SD analog video.
-Either mode preserves waveform and/or packet-based ancillary data for extraction and usage later in the processing chain.
+A GUI-based control allows the device to select from up to four 3G/HD/SD-SDI inputs, and a SD CVBS analog video input.
+For analog inputs, waveform-based ancillary data is preserved for extraction and usage later in the device processing chain.

 The input can be selected using DashBoard manual control, set to failover to an alternate input upon loss of the target input, and can be externally selected via a GPIO interface.
 An input Allowed Rasters and Allowed Frame Rates filter allows inputs to be filtered (screened) for only user-allowed raster sizes and frame rates, with unallowed raster/rates being rejected as an input (input unlock).
-Reclocked copies of any SDI input can be outputted when selected as a choice on the output crosspoint.
+Reclocked copies of any SDI input can be outputted by the device when selected as a choice on the output crosspoint.

 Option (Option +QC).
-Quality Check allows criteria such as black/ frozen frame, closed-captioning absence, and audio loss events to propagate an event alert.
-This alert can be used by the device Event Setup function to invoke video routing changes, GPO, and other actions.
+Quality Check allows criteria such as black/ frozen frame events to propagate an event alert.
+This alert can be used by the Event Setup/actions function to invoke video routing changes, GPO, and other actions.